 The most competitive companies in the world take an extremely strategic, hands-on approach to this.
-They know exactly how many employees they need to grow without overstaffing.
+They know exactly how many employees they need to maximize profitability without overstaffing.
 How do they know this magic number?
 The key is to deeply understand your current capabilities and how well they match current and future needs.

 Step One: Identify your “keystone” roles.
-At most large companies, work is distributed across hundreds or thousands of jobs and every single one is important for the company’s success, but there’s typically a smaller subset of roles—about 20% of them—that really drive the company’s strategy and serve to differentiate it.
+At most large companies, work is distributed across hundreds or thousands of jobs and every single one is important for the company’s success, but there’s typically a smaller subset of roles—about 20% of them—that really drives the company’s strategy and serve to differentiate it.
 For example, if your company’s strategy is to compete on price, a keystone role might be an automation expert.
 If your business model is more based on a growth strategy, the keystone roles might be those charged with bringing new products to market.
 Identifying which roles most directly drive the company’s strategy is important for maintaining competitiveness because it tells you where to put your strongest players and dedicate resources for hiring.
-(Note: identifying keystone roles is a very different exercise than identifying who the strongest team members are.
+Note: identifying keystone roles is a very different exercise than identifying who the strongest team members are.
 It’s more about focusing on positions and surprisingly, these positions aren’t necessarily the ones that already have the most responsibility or compensation at the company.
-Harvard Business Review, in fact, argues that “there are no inherently strategic positions.”)
+Harvard Business Review, in fact, argues that “there are no inherently strategic positions.”

 Step Four: Know where the big levers are.
 After you get to a point where you understand how future scenarios will affect your needs, it’s important to understand what exactly your company will do if it needs to hire a large number of people quickly or — conversely — if it needs to shed a number of jobs quickly in order to reduce overhead and stay profitable.
 If you need a big influx of a specific kind of worker quickly, where will you get them?
 Could internal staff be trained?
-Which external industries have a surplus of workers (like retail, for example) and could they be trained?
+Which external industries have a surplus of workers (like retail, for example), and could they be trained?
 Is acquiring a smaller competitor a potential option?
-If your talent pipeline gets lackluster and you need to attract higher caliber candidates, could opening a new office near a tech hub help?
-(The research says so.)
+If your talent pipeline gets lackluster and you need to attract higher-caliber candidates, could open a new office near a tech hub help?
+(The research says yes, usually.)
 If your company needs to shed roles in order to adapt, which are the most likely candidates?
 Where is the muscle versus the bone in your company?
 Getting super strategic on your talent pipeline and overall company structure is how the world’s most competitive companies do it.